manelpuig/rUBot_mecanum_ws/Documentation/02_rubot_mecanum_bringup.md

 - the number of points of real RPLidar depends on Lidar model (you will need tot test it first)
 - the number of points of simulated Lidar is selected to 720

-### **Mecanum drive actuator plugin**
+**Actuator**:

+The rUBot_mecanum contains a "Mecanum drive actuator" based on:
+- 4 wheels driven by a DC servomotor
+- with speciffic Kinematic control
+- able to move the robot in x and y directions
+- and able to obtain the Odometry information

+Each of the 4 wheels have speciffic:
+- link with the visual, collision and inertial properties
+- joint of continuous type
+- Gazebo plugin as a sort of "driver" to simulate the Kinematics of our rUBot_mecanum.

+The **rUBot_mecanum kinematics**...

-A driver is needed to describe the kinematics.This kinematics is described in the "libgazebo_ros_planar_move.so" file and the URDF model will contain the specific gazebo plugin.
+This kinematics is described in the "libgazebo_ros_planar_move.so" file and the URDF model will contain the specific gazebo plugin.

 This driver is the "Planar Move Plugin" and is described in Gazebo tutorials: http://gazebosim.org/tutorials?tut=ros_gzplugins#AddingaModelPlugin